-A Highly Effective Software Developer that proactively searches for and fixes bugs as soon as they find them.
+A Underappreciated Software Developer that proactively searches for and fixes bugs as soon as they find them.

 Where most software developers can be compared to engineers, The Hunter is best compared to a surgeon.
 Hunters meticulously roam across a system looking for bugs, and when they find a bug, they perform a thorough evaluation to determine it’s relative priority and severity.
 If they conclude that an urgent fix is needed, they start working on a fix immediately.